 If any judgment is rendered by any competent court declaring the judicial liquidation (liquidation judiciaire) of the Issuer or if the Issuer is liquidated for any other reason, the payment obligation of the Issuer under the Qualifying Notes shall be subordinated to the payment in full of the unsubordinated creditors of the Issuer and any other creditors whose claim ranks senior to the Qualifying Notes (including any Disqualified Notes) and, subject to such payment in full, the Noteholders will be paid in priority to any Issuer Shares.
 After the complete payment of creditors whose claim ranks senior to the Qualifying Notes (including of the Issuer, the amount payable by the Issuer in respect of the Qualifying Notes (including any accrued and uncancelled interest).
-In the event of incomplete payment of unsubordinated creditors or other creditors whose claim ranks in priority to the Qualifying Notes (including any Disqualified Notes) on the liquidation of the Issuer, the amount payable in creditors whose claim ranks and the Prevailing Outstanding Amount and any other amounts payable in respect of the Qualifying Notes (including any accrued and uncancelled interest).
+In the event of incomplete payment of unsubordinated creditors or other creditors whose claim ranks in priority to the Qualifying Notes (including any Disqualified Notes) on the liquidation of the Issuer in connection with the Qualifying Notes shall be limited to the Prevailing any accrued and uncancelled interest).
 In the event of incomplete payment of unsubordinated creditors or other creditors whose claim ranks in priority to the Qualifying Notes (including any Disqualified Notes) on the liquidation of the Issuer, the obligations of the Issuer in connection with the Qualifying Notes shall terminate by operation of law.